 • inflammation in the eyes, which can cause pain, redness, and sensitivity to light

 Also, some people with psoriasis develop a type of arthritis called psoriatic arthritis.
-The arthritis can develop before the skin issues, though usually the skin changes happen first.
+Psoriatic arthritis can develop before the skin changes of psoriasis, though usually the skin changes happen first.

-Anyone with unusual skin, nail, or joint changes should contact a healthcare professional.
+It’s recommended that anyone noticing unusual skin, nail, or joint changes contact a healthcare professional.
 Various treatments can help manage psoriasis symptoms.
 For severe cases, a person may need emergency medical care.